 Looking for field trip ideas for Spanish Class?
 Bring your students to FoodChain’s teaching kitchen for a fully immersive cooking experience!
 Here, students will participate in a cooking class conducted entirely in Spanish.
 They will learn about kitchen safety, sustainable food systems, as well as seasonality of fruits and vegetables.
 Students will further explore cultural connections by preparing a culturally authentic recipe.

-We are working n getting together some of the most loved recipes that have come outta kitchen (aka squash biscuits).
-Check back soon for some supper yummy and nutritional eats!
+We’re working on getting together our most loved recipes that have come out of the kitchen (aka squash biscuits).
+Check back soon for some super yummy and nutritional eats!